Introduction to technical analysis charts

 On this weekly chart, each candle represents five days of trading activity.

 You’ll also be able to decide which price you want to see on a chart.
-Most are set to the mid (or market) price by default, but you can amend it to the bid (sell) or the ask (buy).
+Most are set to the mid price by default, but you can amend it to the bid (sell) or the ask (buy).

 Types of technical analysis charts

 There are three main types of chart you can use: mountain, bar, and candlestick.